No students apply in 2nd round of RTE admissions; 4,500 seats lie vacant

-After the second round of online admissions under 25 pc RTE quota saw zero applications, education department is now planning to reach out to parents through advertisements and awareness programmes
+After the second round of online admissions under 25 pc RTE quota saw zero applications, education department is now planning to reach out to parents through awareness programmes

 The second phase of online admissions under Right to Education (RTE) has hit a new low within the first few days, with zero applications submitted since May 23.